MPLLang/parallel-ml-bench/README.md

 to run it with the appropriate inputs on the desired number of cores.
 <!--  -->

-In the `run-cross-small` folder, there is a JSON file for each language which provides a template for running programs in that language and also provides the benchmark-specific arguments for the experiments.
+In the `cross-small` folder, there is a JSON file for each language which provides a template for running programs in that language and also provides the benchmark-specific arguments for the experiments.
 In the field "templates" of the JSON file,